 BACKGROUND: The Center City Form Based Code ("CCFBC") was adopted by the City Council at its meeting on May 23, 2017 to codify the goals and objectives of the Center City Vision.
-The City Council adopted the Norman Center City Project Plan ("Project Plan") and Increment District No. 3 on December 19, 2017, to provide a tool to help with the implementation of the CCFBC.
+The City Council adopted the Norman Center City Project Plan ("Project Plan") and Tax Increment Finance District No. 3 ("Center City TIF") on December 19, 2017, to provide a financing tool to help with the implementation of the CCFBC.
 On December 20, 2017, the Community Planning and Transportation Committee (CP&T) met to discuss implementation strategies.
-The CP&T Committee met again on January 25, 2018, to review a draft Policy Guide presented by Emily K. Pomeroy of the Center for Economic Development Law (CEDL).
+The CP&T Committee met again on January 25, 2018, to review a draft Policy Guide presented by Attorney Emily K. Pomeroy of the Center for Economic Development Law (CEDL).
 After reviewing the draft and recommending revisions, CP&T Committee recommended the Policy Guide be moved forward for full Council review.
-At its February 13, 2018 City Council Special Session meeting, the Council reviewed the revised Policy Guide for implementation of the Norman City Center Project Plan and Increment District No. 3.
+At its February 13, 2018 City Council Special Session, the Council reviewed the revised Policy Guide.
+The Council made additional suggested revisions.
+Attached is the proposed revised Policy Guide for implementation of the Norman City Center Project Plan and Tax Increment Finance District No. 3.

 DISCUSSION: The CCFBC recognizes that the area identified as Center City is a unique area of Norman.
-It promotes mixed uses and increased density in certain locations, a broader range of housing options, and an improved connection between Downtown Norman and the University of Oklahoma that will increase walkability, promote biking, and result in a "park once" environment.
-The Project Plan authorizes \$44,000,000 in Project Costs, primarily utilizing the Johnson & Associates Infrastructure Analysis as recommended public infrastructure costs to accommodate the implementation of the CCFBC anticipated to result in increased population densities in the Center City area.
-(The Project Plan also authorizes an additional \$3,400,000 in Project Costs for contingencies, and implementation/administration costs.)
-The Project Plan authorizes 90% of the increment generated from increases in property taxes resulting from new private investment in the Increment District to be used to pay authorized Project Costs.
+It promotes mixed uses and increased density in certain locations, a broader range of housing options, and an improved connection between Downtown Norman and the University of Oklahoma.
+This improved connection will increase walkability, promote biking, and result in a "park once" environment.
+The Project Plan authorizes \$44,000,000 in Project Costs, primarily utilizing the Johnson & Associates Infrastructure Analysis as recommended public infrastructure costs to accommodate the implementation of the CCFBC, and anticipated to result in increased population densities in the Center City area.
+The Center City TIF Project Plan also authorizes an additional \$3,400,000 in Project Costs for contingencies, and implementation/administration costs.
+The Project Plan authorizes 90 percent of the incremental tax revenue generated from increases in property taxes resulting from new private investment in the Increment District to be used to pay authorized Project Costs.

-With the adoption of the Project Plan, incremental ad valorem revenues will begin to be collected next fiscal year and will be disbursed to the apportionment fund for use in accordance with the Project Plan in FYE 2020.
-Increment generated is estimated to be \$120,000 in the near term and \$3.7 million in the long term.
+With the adoption of the Project Plan, incremental ad valorem revenues will begin to be collected in fiscal year 2018-2019 and will be disbursed to the Center City Tax Increment Finance Fund for use in accordance with the Project Plan in FYE 2020.
+Annual incremental tax revenue generated is estimated to be \$120,000 in the near term and \$3.7 million in the long term.
 This identified revenue stream may be used to pay for authorized Project Costs.

-The Project Plan contemplates that the majority of public infrastructure and improvements will be undertaken through medium and large-scale public projects to be financed or funded up-front, with such costs repaid once increment is generated.
-However, the Project Plan also authorizes assistance in development financing to be provided to those projects making public improvements and impacting the public realm consistent with the CCFBC and the goals of the
+The Project Plan contemplates that the majority of public infrastructure and improvements will be undertaken through medium and large-scale public projects to be financed or funded up-front, with such costs repaid once incremental tax revenue is generated.
+The Project Plan also authorizes Assistance in Development Financing to be provided to developers of those projects making public improvements and impacting the public realm consistent with the CCFBC and the goals of the Center City Vision.